 Class B motorhomes also take top prize in this category.
 Because they’re smaller, it’s not much different from driving a minivan.
 New owners won’t feel like they need to take a driving lesson to operate a Class B safely.

 If you need to go to the grocery store, it’s easy to drive there and park in a regular parking spot.
 You won’t have trouble navigating through most city streets or dealing with high-volume traffic areas.
 You also don’t have to deal with the added setup and hassle of towing an additional vehicle.

 What Is the Most Popular Type of RV Motorhome: Class A, B, or C?

-The class C has been the forerunner in popularity for years, however Class Bs have picked up speed more recently.
+Class C has been the forerunner in popularity for years.
+However, Class Bs have picked up speed more recently.

 Travelers like the smaller space and ease of travel.
 Solo travelers especially love being able to take a Class B anywhere without worrying if the vehicle will fit.
 They can pull up to the side of a cliff and dry camp for the night or pull into a tiny national park site for a stunning view.
 In fact, according to USA Today, the hashtag #vanlife has been used over 12 million times on Instagram, mostly among millennials.

 But van life isn’t the right choice for all campers.
 Class As and Class Cs are also great options for travelers in different seasons of life.
 Regardless of which one you choose, make sure it fits your travel needs.

 Do you drive a Class A, B, or C RV motorhome?
 What do you love about it?
 Drop a comment below.